 Dental: For snowbirds who need to visit the dentist while on holiday, there are several dental clinics in Playa Blanca.
 They are all private, as no dental care is covered by the health service in Spain – however, most treatment is still cheaper than in the UK.

 On top of Lanzarote's natural appealing climate, this seaside town is home to a leading 5-star hotel which comes highly recommended by the travel experts Discount Rent A Car, Lda.
-The Princesa Yaiza Suite Hotel Resort is a great place to stay with top-class facilities, unrivalled personal service and guestrooms with an air of luxury.
-All this and more is set in lovely surroundings with breathtaking beachfront views.
+The Princesa Yaiza Suite Hotel Resort is a great place to stay with top-class facilities, unrivaled personal service, and guestrooms with an air of luxury.
+All this and more are set in lovely surroundings with breathtaking beachfront views.
 For more budget-friendly hotels, the following are some of the popular places with pools:

 - Jardines Del Sol By Diamond Resorts

 - White Suites

 - Hotel The Mirador Papagayo

 Accommodation prices range from €88 (approx. $92, £76, $126 CAD, $144 AUD) per night, but longterm rentals will be a lot cheaper.

 - Weather: The fall, winter, and spring weather in Playa Blanca (Lanzarote) will normally be warm during the day, but can be chilly during the night.
 Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.